Category: Property Rights

 The moment the idea is admitted into society, that property is not as sacred as the laws of God and that there is not a force of law and public justice to protect it, anarchy and tyranny commence (John Adams).

-Capitalistic societies are the wealthiest societies in the history of the world, and it is the absence of fully protected property that creates poverty.
-As the Peruvian economist Hernando de Soto puts it in his instructive book The Mystery of Capital:
+As the brilliant Peruvian economist Hernando de Soto puts it in his book — which I highly recommend — The Mystery of Capital:

 Many of the poorest countries in the world possess enormous amounts of capital, but their ownership is insecure because of faulty or nonexistent property law or property rights protection.
 The value of private savings in the ‘poor’ countries of the world is forty times the amount of foreign aid they have received since 1945.
 [The citizens of poorer countries] hold these resources in defective forms: houses built on land whose ownership rights are not adequately recorded, unincorporated businesses with undefined liability, industries located where financiers and investors cannot see them.
 Because the rights to these possessions are not adequately documented, these assets cannot readily be turned into capital, cannot be traded outside of narrow local circles, cannot be used as collateral…

-Private property is the crux of wealth.
-And property is nothing more, or less, than an extension of person.
+And property, never forget, is nothing more, or less, than an extension of person.

-The hour of capitalism’s greatest triumph is its hour of crisis.
-The fall of the Berlin Wall ended more than a century of political competition between capitalism and communism.
-Capitalism stands alone as the only feasible way to rationally organize a modern economy.
+[Laissez-faire] stands alone as the only feasible way to rationally organize a modern economy.
 At this moment in history, no responsible nation has a choice (ibid).

 Water, Water Everywhere, Nor Any Drop To Drink